GSA/ficam-playbooks/_playbooks/playbook-pam.md

 ## 3.1.
 Secure Operating Environment

-A Secure Operating Environment includes controls (e.g., firewalls, secure remote access, file restrictions) to protect the agency’s IT infrastructure (e.g., business applications, devices, data), which privileged users leverage to carry out job functions.^32 The following activities encompass a host of processes and controls which, when taken together, build a Secure Operating Environment to enable privileged user management techniques in the rest of the framework:
+A Secure Operating Environment includes controls (e.g., firewalls, secure remote access, file restrictions) to protect the agency’s IT infrastructure (e.g., business applications, devices, data), which privileged users leverage to carry out job functions.
+An agency should conduct recurring training for its users on how to protect the agency’s IT infrastructure as part of On-going Monitoring, described in Section 3.4.
+The following activities encompass a host of processes and controls which, when taken together, build a Secure Operating Environment to enable privileged user management techniques in the rest of the framework:

 1. **Business Continuity and Resiliency Planning.** Improper use of privileged users’ elevated access to critical agency resources can cause disruptions such as system failures,